SnoozToolbox/SnoozDoc/user_guide/tools/tools.rst

 -------

 The only available Viewer is the Oximeter, which allows you to select bad sections to generate a valid Oxygen Saturation Report.
+The Oximeter is an application that operates within Snooz.
+(See :ref:`apps` for more details.)

 Navigate in the step-by-step interface